 In the Share dialog, you can also check who has access to your doc, remove collaborators and viewers, and change editing rights.

 IMPORTANT: Faculty/Staff Sharing to Students (and Vice Versa)

 At UWF, we use two different copies of Google Apps: one for faculty/staff and one for students.
 As a result, you must use the steps above to share a doc with students.
 You should not send students the URL that appears in the address bar at the top of your doc - if you do, the student will receive the login page for Faculty/Staff Google Apps, since that's where the doc was created, and he/she will be unable to log in.

 Publishing allows you to make your document available to everyone in the world.
 When you publish, you get a URL (web address) that you can share with anyone you choose - and they can, in turn, share it with others.
 This can be an alternative to sharing if others only need to view the doc, not make edits.
 Keep in mind that if you send the URL of the published version of your document, spreadsheet, or presentation to collaborators, they won't be able to make any edits.

 To publish your documents, click the Share drop-down menu on the top right and choose Publish as web page.
 Then, click Publish document (Publish now in Spreadsheets).

 If multiple people are editing the same document at the same time, the names of collaborators appear at the top of the screen.
 You can chat with collaborators as you view or edit the document.

-Google Docs' Revision History automatically saves older revisions of your doc.
+Google Drive's Revision History automatically saves older revisions of your doc.
 To revert to an older version of your document, follow these steps:

 Your document is reset to the version you selected.
 Now, when your collaborators view this file, they'll see the version you selected.